MCJack123/CraftOS-PC/docs/md/gfxmode.md

 To draw many pixels at once, the `term.drawPixels(startX, startY, pixels)` function can be called.
 It takes an initial X and Y position and draws lines of pixels in a table.
 Each line may be either a string with the byte value of each character representing a color from 0-15 (0-255 in 256-color mode); or a line can be a table with each entry representing one pixel as specified in `term.setPixel`.
 This function allows drawing pixels quicker than using `term.setPixel` for each pixel.

 The length of each line of pixels to draw in `term.drawPixels` is determined with the length operator, so pixels will be drawn starting at the initial X position for the length of the string or until the first `nil` in the table.
 This also goes for the parent table that is passed in: lines will be drawn starting at the initial Y position until the first `nil` line is encountered.
+Any negative number can be used to represent transparency.

+To retrieve pixels from the screen after drawing, you can use `term.getPixel(x, y)` to read the color value of one pixel, or `term.getPixels(x, y, w, h)` to read a region of the screen. `term.getPixels` returns a table of `h` rows, where each row is a table of `w` color values.
+In 16-color mode, color values will be constants from the `colors` table.
+In 256-color mode, they will be palette indices.
+Like the other pixel functions, they are zero-based.

 In 256-color mode, the first 16 colors are set to the default ComputerCraft palette, but the rest are unset.
 To take advantage of all of the colors available, the `term.setPaletteColor` function is used to set the remaining colors as needed.